-1. Zero emissions may only be claimed when double-counting is avoided.
-Evidence should be available to establish either that the renewable electricity is not supplied to the national grid in the country concerned; or, that the benefit of the renewable energy is not included within national average grid factors or any other reporting factors

-2. Emissions from energy supplied as "green," "clean," or "low-carbon" can be treated as zero where the energy consumed has been fully offset by the supplier or a third party using carbon credits that meet the requirements of The CarbonNeutral Protocol
+- 1. Zero emissions may only be claimed when double-counting is avoided.
+Evidence should be available to establish either that the renewable electricity is not supplied to the national grid in the country concerned; or, that the benefit of the renewable energy is not included within national average grid factors or any other reporting factors - 2.
+Emissions from energy supplied as "green," "clean," or "low-carbon" can be treated as zero where the energy consumed has been fully offset by the supplier or a third party using carbon credits that meet the requirements of The CarbonNeutral Protocol

-For more information see: RECS International, 2020, Maximising the reliability and impact of buying renewables: guidance for market participants, https://recs. org/app/uploads/documents/Maximising-reliabilityand-impact-guidance\FINAL.pdf&file\type=documents.
+For more information see: RECS International, 2020, Maximising the reliability and impact of buying renewables: guidance for market participants, https://recs.org/app/uploads/documents/Maximising-reliability-and-impact-guidance\FINAL.pdf&file\type=documents.

-Table 9: Illustrative Market-Based Scope 2 Reporting Declaration in Support of CarbonNeutral® Certification
+Table 10: Illustrative Market-Based Scope 2 Reporting Declaration in Support of CarbonNeutral® Certification

-To ensure that our Assessment Partners are fully informed regarding EAC purchases, and for purchases to be accurately integrated into assessment reports, this declaration is a requirement for CarbonNeutral® certifications involving a marketbased Scope 2 claim.
+To ensure that our Assessment Partners are fully informed regarding EAC purchases, and for purchases to be accurately integrated into assessment reports, this declaration is a requirement for CarbonNeutral® certifications involving a market-based Scope 2 claim.
 Add a column to the table for each contractual instrument claim.
 For example, each renewable electricity contract, REC or GO purchase would require a separate row of information disclosure.

-Reporting GHG Protocol Scope 2 Guidance CarbonNeutral Consumpti or countries contractual ins on country covered by strument claim Requirements Disclosure Protocol (Illustrative) United States (Illustrative) France Consumption covered by contractual instruments (MWh) Recommended Required 10,000 500 Contractual instrument emission factor (gCO 2 /MWh) N/A Required 0.000 0.000 Category of contractual instrument Required Required Energy attribute certificates Electricity contracts Type of contractual instruments Required Required Renewable Energy Certificates (RECs) Electricity Contracts that convey attributes without certificates Supplier N/A Required Renewables Team EDF Disclosure of the type of supporting evidence N/A Required Attestation record Evidence limited to tariff description Contractual instrument disclosures (e.g. location, technology, commissioning year) N/A Required Texan wind, commissioning year not known Not known Meets all the relevant Scope 2 Quality Criteria for the contractual instrument Required Required Yes Yes To ensure unique claims, has an adjusted residual mix factor been estimated to reflect the contractual claims disclosed here?
-Required Required Residual mix is not available which may result in double counting between electricity consumers Residual mix is not available which may result in double counting between electricity consumers Did contractual instruments substantively contribute to implementation of new low carbon projects?
-Recommended Required No No
+Reporting GHG Protocol Scope 2 Guidance CarbonNeutral Consumption country or countries covered by contractual instrument claim Requirements Disclosure Protocol (Illustrative) United States (Illustrative) France Consumption covered by contractual instruments (MWh) Recommended Required 10,000 500 Contractual instrument emission factor (kgCO 2 /MWh) N/A Required 0.000 0.000 Category of contractual instrument Required Required Energy attribute certificates Electricity contracts Type of contractual instruments Required Required Renewable Energy Certificates (RECs) Electricity Contracts that convey attributes without certificates Supplier N/A Required Renewables Team EDF Disclosure of the type of supporting evidence N/A Required Attestation record Evidence limited to tariff description Contractual instrument disclosures (e.g. location, technology, commissioning year) N/A Required Texan wind, commissioning year not known Not known Meets all the relevant Scope 2 Quality Criteria for the contractual instrument Required Required Yes Yes To ensure unique claims, has an adjusted residual mix factor been estimated to reflect the contractual claims disclosed here?
+Required Required Residual mix is not available which may result in double counting between electricity consumers Residual mix is not available which may result in double counting between electricity consumers Is this report being used to support a CarbonNeutral certification?
+Recommended Required Yes Yes